paigematheson14/MARCH_refgenome_blowflies/README.md

 Want to check synteny to see if i can use the high quality C. vicina reference genome to scaffold all my species

 If two genomes are syntenic, scaffolding will likely improve contiguity and be accurate.
-If they’re not syntenic (due to inversions, translocations, etc.), reference-guided scaffolding can:
+If they’re not syntenic (due to inversions, translocations, etc.), reference-guided scaffolding can misplace contigs, introduce false joins, and create chimeric scaffolds that do not exist in nature
-- Misplace contigs
-- Introduce false joins
-- Create chimeric scaffolds that do not exist in nature

-Synteny analysis (e.g., dot plots) shows:

-- Conserved regions (straight diagonals)
-- Inversions (flipped diagonals)
-- Duplications, deletions, or rearrangements (off-diagonal or fragmented patterns)

-This lets you:
-- Understand evolutionary divergence between species
-- Avoid blindly trusting scaffolding decisions in divergent regions

 Used mumMER